moTorky/tips-mindmap/API/API vulns/Excessive Data Exposure.md

 - is when an API endpoint responds with more information than is needed to fulfill a request.
 - occurs when the provider expects the API consumer to filter results
 - ex request to `/api/v3/account?name=devMRT` get response with person who created that account including the administrator’s full name, the admin’s ID number, or other infos
+- When testing for excessive data exposure on a large scale, it’s best to use a tool like Postman’s Collection Runner, which helps you make many requests quickly and provides you with an easy way to review the results.
+If the provider responds with more information than you needed, you could have found a vulnerability.